jankowtf/reactr/README.md

 ### Things to notice at this point

-1. The preferred way to specify the reference is via [YAML](http://www.yaml.org/) markup as done above.
+1. The preferred way to specify the reference is via [YAML](http://www.yaml.org/) markup as in the example above.
 However, there also exist two other ways to specify references.
-See vignette [Specifying Reactive References]() for details.
+See vignette [Specifying Reactive References](https://github.com/Rappster/reactr/blob/master/vignettes/specifying_reactive_references.Rmd) for details.

 2. Strictness levels can be defined for